guillemgarcia2183/Activity-Tracker/README.md

 ```

 ## 3. How to use it
 You have only to download the zip in Realise section and run recorder.exe.
-It includes also a trained CNN model, because it's mandatorial for running the app
+It includes also a trained CNN model, because it's mandatorial for running the app.

 recorder.exe looks similar to the following picture: